-The mission of this program is to provide a definitive course of study in economics to a diverse population of students, ultimately preparing those students for transfer to university.
-This program in economics is a diverse academic, theoretical and practical, major that is applicable to everyday life, which further fulfills the general requirements of the California State University transfer system.
+The mission of this program is to provide a definitive course of study in economics to a diverse population of students, ultimately preparing those students for transfer to a university.
+This program in economics is a diverse academic, theoretical, and practical, major that is applicable to everyday life, which further fulfills the general requirements of the California State University transfer system.

 PROGRAM STUDENT LEARNING OUTCOMES:

 - Ensure that 85% of all courses meet or exceed their outcome/assessment goals and develop appropriate action plans for continuous improvement.

 - Develop strategies throughout all Economics courses to enhance the development of our students’ critical-thinking skills: their ability to reason, ask appropriate questions, make strong decision and communicate/collaborate effectively and efficiently.